Chart Color Schemes

 Gymea has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Gymea's population is estimated at around 8,398 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Gymea's population is estimated at around 8,398 as of Feb 2026.
 This reflects an increase of 179 people (2.2%) since the 2021 Census, which reported a population of 8,219 people.
-The change is inferred from the resident population of 8,385, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,870 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Gymea's 2.2% growth since census positions it within 1.7 percentage points of the SA4 region (3.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods.
+The change is inferred from the resident population of 8,385, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 53 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,870 persons per square kilometer, placing Gymea in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Gymea has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA4 region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of national areas is expected, with the area expected to expand by 448 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a population increase just below the median is expected for Gymea, with an anticipated growth of 453 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 5.2% in total over the 17 years.

 Frequently Asked Questions - Population